amzn/amazon-pay-sdk-csharp/README.md

 // Required Parameter
 requestParameters.WithAmazonOrderReferenceId("AMAZON_ORDER_REFERENCE_ID");

-// Optional Parameter
+// Optional Parameters
 requestParameters.WithAddressConsentToken("ACCESS_TOKEN");
 requestParameters.WithMWSAuthToken("MWS_AUTH_TOKEN");

+// STEP 2 : Making the API call by passing in the GetOrderReferenceDetailsRequest object i.e requestParameters from step 1.
-// response here is the object of the ResponseParser class, You can use this object to get the desired response type in the section Response Parsing
+// response here is the object of the GetOrderReferenceDetailsResponse class GetOrderReferenceDetailsResponse response = client.GetOrderReferenceDetails(requestParameters);

-ResponseParser response = client.GetOrderReferenceDetails(requestParameters);
+// Getting response variables
+// Variable values can be obtained directly from the GetOrderReferenceDetailsResponse object received from making the API call in step 2

+// Check if the API call was successful bool isGetOrderReferenceDetailsSuccess = response.GetSuccess();
+	if(isGetOrderReferenceDetailsSuccess)
+	{
+		string amazonOrderReferenceId = response.GetAmazonOrderReferenceId();
+	}
+	else
+	{
+		string errorCode = response.GetErrorCode();
+		string ErrorMessage = response.GetErrorMessage();
+	}

 ```
+See the [GetOrderReferenceDetailsResponse](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp#api-response) section for all the parameters returned.

-See the [API Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp#api-response) section for information on parsing the API response.
+* Similarly other API calls can be made.
+See the [Request](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp#api-response) section for Request classes for the required API call.
+* Pass the created Request object to the respective API function in the class [Client.cs](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp#api-response)
+* The Response object returned will be specefic to the API call made.
+See [Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp#api-response) section for Response classes

 ### IPN Handling